animal-crossing-music-extension/ac-music-extension/readme.md

 ### Achieved
 Redid all New Leaf Loops with Original files
+(Fixed 1pm track still need to upload the edith though)
 KK now plays at 8PM
 Added Changelog
 Warned about how to apply settings